trantrungnt/NoteForMe/README.md

  C:\Users\TrungNT\AppData\Local\Temp //delete cache in my computer
 ```

-+ Coding Convention in Android Studio (use foramt Eclip)
++ Coding Convention in Android Studio (use format of Eclip)
 ```
  File -> Settings -> Plugins.
  click 'Browse repositories' button, enter 'Eclipse Code Formatter' in the search field and install the plugin.